Integrating with Jira

 If you want to integrate a cloud-based Jira installation, you first need to create a Jira API token.
 This is used to authenticate communication with Jira.
 If you use a server-based Jira installation, you can skip this step.

-- In Jira, click the user icon in the sidebar to open your account settings.
+- In Jira, click your user icon and open your account settings.

-- On the account settings page, open the "Security" section.
+- On the account settings page, go to the "Security" section.

 - Enter a label for the token and click "Create".